 Attachment Issues with Adoption

-Creating a Family has extensive resources on Attachment Issues in Adoption, both to help the child attach to the parents and to help parents attach to their children.
+Creating a Family has extensive resources on attachment issues in Adoption, both to help the child attach to the parents and to help parents attach to their children.
 Here are a few of our most recent ones that we think you will find particularly helpful: